smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/01-Stock-Market-API/README.md

 jupyter notebook
 ```

-Go ahead and **create** a new Python Notebook in the `02-Data-Sourcing/01-Stock-Market-API` folder of your python-challenges repository.
+Go ahead and **create** a new Python Notebook in the `02-Data-Sourcing/01-Stock-Market-API` folder of your `data-challenges` repository.

 Start with the usual imports in the first cell: